panospet/small-api/README.md

 todos:
 - pagination testing
-- populate redis and db with workers + goroutines
+- populate redis and db with workers + goroutines (add getallCategoriesToChan, getAllProductsTochan to dbservice)
 - order by category position also
+- users and authentication
--
+- validation and 400